docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

 When mail signed with your DKIM key is sent from your mail server, the receiver needs to check a DNS `TXT` record to verify the DKIM signature is trustworthy.

-!!!
-"Configuring DNS - DKIM record"
+!!! example "Configuring DNS - DKIM record"

     When you generated your key in the previous step, the DNS data was saved into a file `<selector>.txt` (default: `mail.txt`).
 Use this content to update your [DNS via Web Interface][dns::example-webui] or directly editing your [DNS Zone file][dns::wikipedia-zonefile]: